 The LORD’s Feasts were appointed celebrations that represented God’s covenant and spiritual connection with His people.
 The Feasts include Unleavened Bread, First-Fruits, and Ingathering, each with multiple parts symbolising different aspects of faith, spiritual purification, and divine promise.
-These feasts commemorate significant events, such as the Passover, Pentecost, and the Jubilee, and serve as reminders of God’s deliverance, the covenant with Israel, and the spiritual journey of believers to purification and divine unity.
+These feasts memorialise significant events, such as the Passover, Pentecost, and the Jubilee, and have repeated in every generation, down through time.
+In them is Jesus purpose to covenant, to join with all those who have, and who shall believe upon the name of his salvation.

 Israel’s males, were required to appear before the LORD three times each a year.
 To keep three feasts to the LORD every year throughout their generations.
 The Feast of Unleavened Bread, the Feast of First-Fruits and the Feast of Ingathering.
 (Exodus 23) (Leviticus 23) (Numbers 28-29) The Hebrew word for ‘Feast,’ in Scripture, means firstly to move […]